 To create my Valentine’s Day tablescape, my first addition to the bare table was this darling tablecloth loaded with hearts!!!
 Here’s a very similar one as mine is already sold out!

-In the photo above I added white Crate and Barrel plates and white cotton napkins.
+In the photo above I added white ceramic plates and white cotton napkins.
 In the center of the table, I have two, three-tiered cake stands on which I will place the finger sandwiches and desserts.
-Interestingly, I actually use these stands the rest of the year as jewelry organizers for my earrings, bracelets, and watches.
+Interestingly, I use these stands the rest of the year as jewelry organizers for my necklaces, earrings, rings, and bracelets as seen here.

-Here I added a pink paper doily (which really brought me back to those Valentine’s Day cards I used to make…) Next, I added white ceramic tea bag holders, Crate and Barrel mugs and flatware, and a darling red polka dot teapot from Homegoods!
-Here is a version of the red polka dot teapot!.
+Here I added a pink paper doily (which brought me back to those Valentine’s Day cards I used to make…) Next, I added white ceramic tea bag holders, white mugs and flatware, and a darling red polka dot teapot!.

-For the final steps, I added a white Crate and Barrel dessert plate, with a red ornament (similar ones, here) in the center.
+For the final steps, I added a white ceramic dessert plate, with a red ornament (similar to the ones, here) in the center.
 I placed eight clear votives on the table and lastly, I had little heart-shaped bud vases that I bought several years ago from the now (sadly) closed Amanda’s tea room (I miss you, Barbara!).
 Instead of the heart-shaped ones, these will work, and to make it more fun, add red bows to the vases and cake stands.

 So folks, there you have it.
 A lovely Valentine’s Day tablescape for a very fun tea party (or dinner or even a dessert party.
 Let me know in the comments below how you celebrate this LOVEly holiday!